-Match Education provides reasonable accommodations to enable an individual with a disability to perform the essential functions of his or her job in compliance with state and federal law.
+Match Education provides reasonable accommodations to enable an individual with a disability, pregnancy or a condition related to pregnancy, including, but not limited to, lactation, or the need to express breast milk for a nursing child, to perform the essential functions of his or her job in compliance with state and federal law.
 If you are unable, or find it difficult, to perform all the functions of your job due to a disability, please inform your supervisor or Human Resources about your disability and discuss the type and nature of any assistance or adjustment that would enable you to perform the essential functions of your job.

 In most cases, we will need medical documentation of your disability and of possible accommodations.
 We may also need regular discussions with you as we determine what, if any, accommodations are appropriate, your continuing need for accommodations and the effectiveness of the accommodations we have provided.
-We may also ask to speak to your physician or health care provider to help us assess the need for and the appropriateness of the proposed accommodations and to ensure that you can safely perform the essential functions of your job with the accommodations.
+We may also ask to speak to your health care provider to help us assess the need for and the appropriateness of the proposed accommodations and to ensure that you can safely perform the essential functions of your job with the accommodations.
 We may also ask you to submit to an independent medical or other appropriate examination, at our expense.
+Match Education will not retaliate against an employee who requests a reasonable accommodation as a result of a disability, pregnancy or a condition related to pregnancy, including, but not limited to, lactation, or the need to express breast milk for a nursing child, and will not impose accommodations on employees who do not ask for them.